Glamping in Northern Ireland

 Enjoy the luxury of home, combined with some real stand-out experiences –stories and tasty soda bread around the camp fire.

 Find out more: www.tepeevalleycampsite.co.uk

-Tucked away in the stunning 820 acre demesne Castle Ward has four eco friendly continental camping pods for you to enjoy.
-Choose between the standard or family pod accommodating 2 adults and 1 child or 2 adults and 3 children respectively.
+Tucked away in the stunning 820 acre demesne Castle Ward has four eco friendly continental camping cabins for you to enjoy.
+Choose between the standard or family cabins accommodating 2 adults and 1 child or 2 adults and 3 children respectively.
 With lockable French doors designed to cut down the noise of heavy rain, you can get a good nights sleep whatever the weather!

 Located within the grounds of Castle Ward is Clearsky Adventure Centre where you can find everything you need to enjoy the miles of multipurpose trails including bike hire and canoe hire so exploring the Strangford lough Canoe Trail won't be a problem.

 Ever fancied staying in a Jungle?
 Head down to the Jungle NI near Moneymore, at the foot of the Sperrin Mountains, and you can stay in one of their Jungle huts without having to worry about poisonous snakes or deadly spiders!
 Set in the heart of their tranquil forest these purpose built huts sleep up to 8 people and are double-glazed, secure and lockable, so you are guaranteed to be cosy and warm whatever the weather.
 If you really want to glamp it up after a day of outdoor activities then you can relax and unwind in their outdoor hotubs!